ASD Licata Calcio

 Associazione Sportiva Dilettantistica Licata Calcio is an Italian association football club located in Licata, Sicily.

 Licata is a historical Sicilian team, and one of the six Sicilian football clubs to have ever reached the Serie B league in Italian football history.

-The club currently plays in Serie D.
+The club currently plays in Eccellenza.

 History

 The club was founded in 1931 as Associazione Calcio Licata by a few local students who discovered the game of association football thanks to some Swedish sailors who worked in the area; the official team colours, in fact, refer to the flag of Sweden.
 The club was renamed Polisportiva Licata in 1967.

 The first appearance of Licata in a professional league, is dated in 1982 within Serie C2.
-During the 1984–85 season, Licata, coached by a young Zdeněk Zeman, won Serie C2 and promoted to Serie C1, despite a team composed almost entirely by players from the youth squad.
+During the 1984–85 season, Licata, coached by a young Zdeněk Zeman, won Serie C2 and was promoted to Serie C1, despite a team composed almost entirely by players from the youth squad.

-In 1988, with Aldo Cerantola as coach, Licata won also Serie C1/B, and were promoted to Serie B for the first time ever in the club's history.
-During its first season in the Italian second division, with Giuseppe Papadopulo as coach, then replaced by Francesco Scorsa, Licata ended in ninth place; finishing above Parma.
-They also achieved the honour of playing a Coppa Italia match at the Stadio San Siro against AC Milan.
+In 1988, with Aldo Cerantola as coach, Licata won also Serie C1/B, and was promoted to Serie B for the first time in the club's history.
+During its first season in the Italian second division, with Giuseppe Papadopulo as a coach, then replaced by Francesco Scorsa, Licata ended in ninth place; finishing above Parma.
+They also achieved the honor of playing a Coppa Italia match at the Stadio San Siro against AC Milan.

 The following season however, Licata were relegated to Serie C1 after finishing in 18th position.
 A couple of seasons later, in 1991–92 they were relegated down to Serie C2.
 They were then relegated in the 1992–94 season, and were set to compete in the CND league, but slow decay for the Sicilian club was complete and they became bankrupt in 1994.